Rory O'Moore: Leader of the Rebellion of 1641

 In the ensuing Irish Confederate Wars, a major achievement by O’Moore was to recruit Owen Roe O'Neill from the Spanish service in 1642.
 He commanded the Confederate forces in what is now County Laois and County Offaly, which remained peaceful, and helped arrange alliances with Inchiquin in 1647 and Ormonde in 1648.
-The resulting larger alliance failed to stop the Cromwellian invasion of Ireland (1649–53) in which an estimated third of the Irish population died.
+The resulting larger alliance failed to stop the Cromwellian invasion of Ireland (1649–53), by the end of which an estimated one-third of the Irish population had died.

 The Irish historian Charles Gavan Duffy wrote:

 Then a private gentleman, with no resources beyond his intellect and his courage, this Rory, when Ireland was weakened by defeat and confiscation, and guarded with a jealous care constantly increasing in strictness and severity, conceived the vast design of rescuing the country from England, and even accomplished it; for, in three years, England did not retain a city in Ireland but Dublin and Drogheda, and for eight years the land was possessed and the supreme authority exercised by the Confederation created by O'Moore.
 History contains no stricter instance of the influence of an individual mind.

+Gavan Duffy's comment about "no resources" ignored that O'Moore owned over 3,000 acres (1,235 Ha.) of land in Carbury barony, and his other great importance in 1641 was his descent from prominent families of Gaelic and Old English ancestry.